muslax/overcrack-kickstart/README.md

 WARNING: Only use this for the pristine Overcrack installation.
 Before running the kickstart script (`kickstart.sh`) make sure the `DocumentRoot` of the Apache web server is set to `www` folder in the Overcrack directory.

+The `kickstart.sh` script creates `blog` folder (and its sub folders) and assume it as Overcrack's source folder.
+If you intend to use different folder name, or folder outside Overcrack directory, you still use this for testing purpose and change the paths configs in `config.php` later.

 <br><br><br>

 ## The steps